gskabdwal/assistant-pirate-ai/README.md

 ### Browser Compatibility

-The application requires a modern browser that supports the following APIs:
+The application requires a modern browser that supports:
-- Web Speech API (for speech recognition)
-- MediaRecorder API (for Echo Bot)
+- MediaRecorder API (for recording audio queries for the AI Voice Agent)

+Notes:
+- Web Speech API-based browser recognition UI has been deprecated as of Day 12.

 Recommended browsers:
 - Google Chrome